shlomimo123/Microservices-Infrastructure/README.md

 Run the folowing commands:
 1) `git clone https://github.com/shlomimo123/MoonshotExam.git`

-There si 2 options to use and run this example, The first one is with docker-compose tool and the second is on docker swarm
+There is 2 options to use and run this example, The first one is with docker-compose tool and the second is on docker swarm

 for docker-compose use this commands:
-2) `docker build .`
+1) `docker build .`
-3) `docker-compose -f "docker-compose.yml" down`
+2) `docker-compose -f "docker-compose.yml" down`
-4) `docker-compose -f "docker-compose.yml" up -d --build`
+3) `docker-compose -f "docker-compose.yml" up -d --build`

 for docker swarm use this commands:
-2) `docker swarm init`
+1) `docker swarm init`
-3) `docker build .`
+2) `docker build .`
-4) `docker stack rm prod`
+3) `docker stack rm prod`
-5) `docker stack deploy --compose-file=docker-compose-swarm.yml prod`
+4) `docker stack deploy --compose-file=docker-compose-swarm.yml prod`

 ## How to test